-Professor Johan Schot Biography
+Professor Johan Schot very short biography

 First and foremost, this site is a vehicle, a tool and a hub for the creation and advancement of notions and networks involved in Schot’s research programmes, collaborative projects, teaching and curriculum development.
 Through its creation, he seeks to provide a central space to amalgamate and profile both his work and that of colleagues to show the direction, purpose and impact.
 By demonstrating central ideas, projects, networks and spaces the site expresses the interaction and outcome of these elements on policy, academia and society.
 It stresses the collaborative, interdisciplinary principle that is a central strand in Johan’s work and approach.
-As Director of the Science Policy Research Unit at the University of Sussex, this is central both to the Unit and his approach.